Izabela88/norahs-ceramics/documents/features/test_user_stories.md

     ![profile icon](/documents/profile-icon.png)

-    > - As a frequent user, I want to be able to delete my profile so my personal information is removed from the website.
+  > As a frequent user, I want to be able to delete my profile so my personal information is removed from the website.

     - User can find 'delete account' button in the 'personal information' section after log in into their account.
     - Before the users delete the account, they are asked if they are sure they want to delete it.

     ![delete account](/documents/delete-account.png)

-    > - I want to verify the forgotten password so I can confirm my request on the recovery link.
+  > As a frequent user, I want to verify the forgotten password so I can confirm my request on the recovery link.

     - The user can recover the forgotten password in the 'login' section.
     - The user will be asked for their email, and a reset link with a token will be sent to the email address provided should it exist in the database.